-A bootstrap repository is needed for all non-SLE clients, and for SLE clients before version 15.
+A bootstrap repository is needed for all clients.
+It is automatically created and regenerated on the SUSE Manager Server when products are synchronized.
 A bootstrap repository includes packages for installing Salt on clients and for registering Salt or traditional clients.
-For information about creating a bootstrap repository, see [ Client-configuration > Bootstrap-repository > ].
+For more information about creating a bootstrap repository, see Client-configuration > Bootstrap-repository.